Tokyo mom creates COVID-19 vaccination database amid information vacuum

 Toyoda, who reskilled after the school she was teaching at part time shut down during a state of emergency in the capital last year, booked her own first shot through a clinic on her database last week.

-The site has received wide support, with more experienced programmers from Alphabet Inc's Google (GOOGL.O), Mercari Inc (4385.T) and Amazon.com Inc (AMZN.O) volunteering to add features and make it more secure.
+The site has received wide support, with more experienced programmers from Alphabet Inc’s Google, Mercari Inc and Amazon.com Inc volunteering to add features and make it more secure.

 The combined efforts echo online community activism in the wake of the 2011 Fukushima disaster when there was a similar perceived vacuum of official information.